 Invite others to join you in a giving circle.
 Then, set your goals and decide how much money each person will donate.

 Research and choose a charity, and make your donation.

 Become further engaged with the charity's mission by volunteering, participating in an event, or by just learning more and sharing the mission.

 There are many ways to get involved with St. Jude.

-Families never receive a bill for treatment, travel, housing or food — because all they should worry about is helping their child live.
+Families never receive a bill from St. Jude for treatment, travel, housing or food — so they can focus on helping their child live.

 A $500 donation from your giving circle could help provide meal cards for two St. Jude families for one week.

 St. Jude provides patients and their families with meal cards for breakfast, lunch and dinner in Kay Kafe, the hospital’s cafeteria.